 - I used Sugar-Free Cool Whip when I tested this recipe, but if you compare the nutritional labels of Regular and Sugar-Free, there is just a teeny tiny difference between the two.
 They both have 3g of carbohydrate, but Sugar-Free Cool Whip has 20 calories and regular has… 25 calories.
 So either one is fine.

 - Buy the pineapples and mandarin orange slices canned in water or juice, rather than syrup to make the recipe as low in sugar as possible.
 Go for “No Added Sugar” if you can.

 - You can buy sugar-free marshmallows on Amazon.
-There is a link for them below the recipe.
+Here is a link.